nushastro/website/docs/stellar/basics/star_structure.md

 !!! note
     The subsequent analysis of the radiative zone and convective zone is done with respect to a sun-like star.
 Depending on the mass of the star, the radiative zone can be the inside or outside layer of the star.
+    The reason is complex but put simply the sun's fusion rate is not high enough to create a temperature gradient strong enough to facilitate convection.
+It also has a high enough density gradient to prevent convection.

 ## The Radiative Zone